rikedyp/documentation/language-reference-guide/docs/system-commands/ed.md

 |`-`|character matrix           |
 |`⋄`|array: use array notation  |

-Where the command names an existing object, any type specification is ignored for that name, unless the type is `⋄`.
+If an existing object is named, any type specification in the command is ignored unless the type is `⋄`.

-Where the type is  `⋄` and the name is either undefined or of an array, the Editor opens in array-notation mode.
+If the type is `⋄` and the name is either undefined or of an array, the Editor opens in array-notation mode.
 The resulting array can be of any type or structure.